Office of Clinical Experience Home

 - Have direct access to recruiting and career opportunities.

-Students will have the distinct opportunity to intern with only of our many BES placement sites located throughout the St. Louis area once they complete the required course work and are approved to start.
+Students will have the distinct opportunity to intern with one of our many BES placement sites located throughout the St. Louis area once they complete the required course work and are approved to start.
 A few of UMSL's partner sites include:

 - St. Louis Zoo